-App support from Surfshark is above average, with apps for the Amazon Fire, Android, iOS, Linux, macOS and Windows platforms.
+App support from Surfshark is above average, with apps for the Amazon Fire, Android, iOS, Linux, macOS, and Windows platforms.
+(The macOS app boasts native M1 Mac support.)
 Plus, you have the option of using the provider’s Chrome and Firefox browser extensions.
 Support for various routers is also available.

 Surfshark security and privacy protections are above average.
 Online protection includes bank-grade encryption, a kill switch option, and DNS leak and IPv6 leak prevention.
 The provider also offers the ability to block advertisements and online trackers.

 As for privacy, a no-server-logs policy and a cryptocurrency payment option have that covered.

 24/7 live support is available, along with a contact form and a searchable FAQ library.

 - Fast connection speeds

 BEST FOR BUDGET:Surfshark is a good value not only because of its low price for multi-year subscriptions, but also because of the unlimited simultaneous connections it allows on your devices, which should make it attractive to users on a budget who need a lot of connections.
 A 30-day money-back guarantee is available.

 ExpressVPN is a solid choice of VPN, offering extensive app support, speedy connections, and wide-ranging global coverage.